griffi-gh/klein/README.md

 ### Windows build instructions (CMake)

-Use CMakeLists.txt/CMakeSettings.json provided with the project.
+Use CMakeLists.txt/CMakeSettings.json provided with the project with VS2026.

 - Make sure to select `klein.exe` as the build target.
 - Make sure you have `git` installed in your `PATH` (system-wide) on your host machine,\